Jordan College of the Arts

 Click on the image below to view full gallery with artists notes.
 CONTENT WARNING: Some images in the gallery depict gore and violence.

 Attend an Event

-In this space, we will highlight upcoming arts events related to social justice, equity, diversity, and inclusion.
+JCA is committed to bringing diverse artists, scholars, and events related to equity, inclusion, and access to Butler and the surrounding community.
 View a full calendar of events on the Butler Arts Center website.

 Follow us on Social Media